DbalionisLoader/coders-portfolio/README.md

 Hello there!
 Welcome to anorther growing* junior developer portfolio.

 I've created this portfolio using good old, original HTML and CSS, added bootstrap elements and templated everything using Nunjucks and Eleventy SSG.
-As for design, I combining my passion for simple design with cool functionality, high contrast colours, and we be optimizing it for accessibility and speed using Ligthouse.
+As for the design, I combined my passion for a simple design with cool functionality, high contrast colours, and will be optimizing the site for accessibility and speed using Ligthouse.

 # Projects